Skip to main content

 Term and whole life insurance are the most common types of life insurance.
 There are, however, some life insurance alternatives you might want to consider:

-Variable universal life insurance is a type of universal life insurance that offers permanent protections when premiums are paid.8 It offers flexibility in terms of premiums and the ability to invest through sub accounts.
-Like universal life insurance, the flexibility of variable life insurance has a cost, which could impact your overall cash value or death payout.
+• Variable universal life insurance (VUL) is a type of universal life insurance that offers permanent protection as long as premiums are paid,8 premium flexibility, and the ability to invest in market securities through sub-accounts.
+This may provide the potential for greater gains, as long as you are willing to accept the risk of investment losses, which could impact your overall cash value or death payout.

-Annuities are insurance contracts that you can purchase with a lump sum payment or a stream of premium payments.9 In return for your investment, you’ll receive a regular income stream, which can start immediately or at a later date when you are closer to retirement.
+• Annuities are insurance contracts you can purchase with a lump sum or regular premium payments.9 In return for your investment, you’ll receive a regular income stream, which can start immediately or at a later date, when you are closer to retirement.
 As with cash value life insurance, the funds invested in an annuity grow tax-deferred.

 Annuities can pay you for a set period or for your entire lifetime.
 Many people purchase annuities to help ensure that they will have a consistent income stream through retirement.
 Others want to help ensure that their beneficiaries will have a consistent income stream in the event of their death.